maxi-moto/assign-deep/README.md

 objects where as Object.assign() is shallow.

 # Benchmarks
-There are benchmarks included, however their validity is questionable.
+There are benchmarks included, however their validity and usefulness is questionable.

 The comparison is between three other methods of cloning deep, which each have their own drawbacks.